Skip to main content

 # INFO: Uvicorn running on http://0.0.0.0:8000

-Keep this terminal running!
-The server needs to stay active.
+Keep this terminal running.
+The server must stay active.

 In a new terminal, install the QWED SDK in your project: